EmadAdly/laravel-uuid/README.md

 A simple, automatic UUID generator for any model based on Laravel 5.4 , by using this package will automatically generate Uuid and assign it to id field. you can use it for any model.

-#### What is a UUID?
+### What is a UUID?

-A universally unique identifier (UUID) is a 128-bit number used to identify information in computer systems. which is a set of 36 characters, containing letters and numbers.that will uniquely identify something.
+A universally unique identifier (UUID) is a 128-bit number used to identify information in computer systems. which is a set of 32 alphanumeric characters with four hyphens in amongst it. containing letters and numbers. that will uniquely identify something.

+### What are the benefits?
+With distributed systems you can be pretty confident that the primary key’s will never collide.
+2. When building a large scale application when an auto increment primary key is not ideal.
+3. It makes replication trivial (as opposed to int’s, which makes it REALLY hard)
+4. Safe enough doesn’t show the user that you are getting information by id, for example https://example.com/user/25/settings

 ## Installation

 To get started, require this package

 **Via Composer**